-- Classroom experience teaching Art History at the college level
+- Successful teaching experience at the community college level and/or university level.

 Instructional duties and assignments may consist of one or more of the following:

 - Provide instruction for assigned courses.
-This includes preparation, in-class activities, evaluation of students’ work, consultation with students outside of class (scheduling time beyond normal office hours if necessary), ensuring regular effective student contact for Distance Education courses, maintenance of currency in the subjects taught and other efforts related to the teaching of the assigned classes, and participate in the process of SLO assessment and evaluation and use the results of these assessments in the process of continuously improving student learning.
+This includes preparation, in-class activities, evaluation of students’ work, consultation with students outside of class, maintenance of currency in the subjects taught and other efforts related to the teaching of the assigned classes.

-- Submit, when due, all necessary reports, such as attendance, grade reports, rosters, class and office schedules.
+- Submit, when due, all necessary reports such as attendance, student learning objectives reports, grade reports, rosters and class schedules.